nsidc/NSIDC-Data-Tutorials/README.md

 ## Summary

 This combined repository includes tutorials and code resources provided by the NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC).
-These tutorials are provided as Python-based Jupyter notebooks that provide guidance on working with various data products, including how to access, subset, transform, and visualize the data provided by the NSIDC DAAC.
+These tutorials are provided as Python-based Jupyter notebooks that provide guidance on working with various data products, including how to access, subset, transform, and visualize data.
+Each tutorial can be accessed by navigating to the /notebooks folder of this repository.
 Please see the README files associated with each individual tutorial folder for more information on each tutorial and their learning objectives.

 ## Tutorials

-### SnowEx_ASO_Snow_Depth
+### SnowEx_ASO_MODIS_Snow

-Let It Snow!
-Accessing and Analyzing Snow Data at the NSIDC DAAC
+Snow Depth and Snow Cover Data Exploration

-Originally demonstrated through the NASA Earthdata Webinar series, this tutorial provides guidance on how to discover, access, and couple snow data across varying geospatial scales from NASA's SnowEx, Airborne Snow Observatory, and Moderate Resolution Imaging Spectroradiometer (MODIS) missions.
+Originally demonstrated through the NASA Earthdata Webinar "Let It Snow!
+Accessing and Analyzing Snow Data at the NSIDC DAAC" on May 6, 2020, this tutorial provides guidance on how to discover, access, and couple snow data across varying geospatial scales from NASA's SnowEx, Airborne Snow Observatory, and Moderate Resolution Imaging Spectroradiometer (MODIS) missions.
 The tutorial highlights the ability to search and access data by a defined region, and combine and compare snow data across different data formats and scales using a Python-based Jupyter Notebook.

 ### ICESat-2_MODIS_Arctic_Sea_Ice

 Getting the most out of NSIDC DAAC data: Discovering, Accessing, and Harmonizing Arctic Remote Sensing Data

-This tutorial demonstrates the NSIDC DAAC's data discovery, access, and subsetting services, along with basic open source resources used to harmonize and analyze data across multiple products.
+Originally presented during the 2019 AGU Fall Meeting, this tutorial demonstrates the NSIDC DAAC's data discovery, access, and subsetting services, along with basic open source resources used to harmonize and analyze data across multiple products.
 The tutorial is provided as a series of Python-based Jupyter Notebooks, focusing on sea ice height and ice surface temperature data from NASA’s ICESat-2 and MODIS missions, respectively, to characterize Arctic sea ice.

 ## Usage with Binder